P-v-R/p-v-r/README.md

 ### Howdy! 👋

 I'm Perry, Based out of Los Angeles and currently programming at [Township](https://township.agency/).
-I enjoy both client and server-side development and am happy working with either, I'm always looking to up my UX/UI design skills and database design knowledge/optimization!
 Hit me up if you want to collab or talk sports!
 [You can check out my website here...](https://www.perryvon.dev/)

 - 🔭 I’m currently working on ledger device connectivity to a crypto wallet.